chouhanaryan/exploring-drf/README.md

 This is a project exploring the Django-Rest-Framework with Djoser.

+Through the project, I created Function-based views, Class-based views, Class-based views for Serialized Models, Generic views for Serialized Models and Viewsets.
+In the final code, everything except the Viewsets is commented out.
+Relevant URLs and code can be uncommented to explore different functionality as well.

 ## Installation

 First, clone the repository and create a virtual environment.
 Install all dependencies and start the server.